 About IBS Clinics

-IBS Clinics are leaders in care for gut related health issues.
-We were founded by Tracey Randell in March 2011.
-We have clinics in Wimpole Street and Weymouth Street in London, and in Maidenhead in Berkshire.
+As a team of digestive health specialists we are leaders in care for gut related health issues.
+Founded by Tracey Randell in March 2011, we have clinics in Wimpole Street and Weymouth Street in London, and in Maidenhead in Berkshire.
 We also offer consultations via Zoom, Skype and phone.

 Regardless of whether you think you have IBS or not, IBS Clinics can help you to address your health concerns.